mapzen/documentation/src-tangram-new/custom-styles.md

             }
         }
         if (winner.el != current.el) {
+            // hide the demoframe
             demoframe.style.visibility = "hidden";
+            // remove any onloads in case it's in the middle of loading something demoframe.onload = null;
+            // stop it loading whatever it was loading
+            // demoframe.src = "";
             // try to save current code state in a property called "code" on the parent div try {
                 if (typeof demoframe.contentWindow.scene != 'undefined') {